 Better Cities Challenge

-- E-safiri – The team plans to develop electric charging stations for two and three wheelers to help increase the adoption of e-mobility for commercial use in an effort to reduce carbon emissions in the transport sector.
+E-safiri – The team developed electric charging stations for two and three wheelers to help increase the adoption of e-mobility for commercial use in an effort to reduce carbon emissions in the transport sector;

-- Usalama wa Kijinsia – The team plans to start a Gender-Based Violence (GBV) initiative that will act as a bridge between Non-Governmental Organizations and safe houses that host both the male and female victims
+Usalama wa Kijinsia – The team plans to start a Gender-Based Violence (GBV) initiative that will act as a bridge between Non-Governmental Organisations and safe houses that host both the male and female victims

-The three winning teams underwent online incubation and mentorship and are working on their prototypes.
+The three winning teams underwent incubation and mentorship that was concluded in March 2021.